shantanu-hazra/filesystem_simulator/README.md

 > A Hierarchical Filesystem simulation in C++.

-This is a project I made during my Masters at Computer Applications course at Dept. of Computer Science, university of Delhi.

-> See also: https://github.com/sidvishnoi/filesystem-assignment (Teaching material based on this assignment) : A file handling assignment made to teach some ideas about file systems and gain user's experience in C++ file handling.

 The program lets you create a filesystem as a file and allows you to do file/directory operations in a Linux like terminal interface.

 See `help.txt` for a list of available commands.